fiverbeyond/In-Otter-Words/_posts/2026-5-1-the-lifeboat-metaphor-part-one.md

 For this ethical adventure, I invite you to join me in a Part Two of this post, where we'll poke some unstoppable breaches in the hull of this floundering vessel.

+All citations are from Garrett Hardin's book, "The Immigration Dilemma":

+Hardin, Garrett.
+The Immigration Dilemma.
+Federation for American Immigration Reform, 1995.